mmbmf1/mmbmf1/posts/building-geojson-apis.md

 ## Benefits

-- Performance - Database handles spatial operations
+- **Performance** - Database handles spatial operations.
+PostGIS processes spatial queries efficiently using indexes, and generates GeoJSON without transferring raw coordinate data.
-- Standards - GeoJSON is widely supported
+- **Standards** - GeoJSON is widely supported.
+The GeoJSON format works seamlessly with mapping libraries, GIS tools, and other geospatial applications.
-- Efficiency - No JavaScript processing needed
+- **Efficiency** - No JavaScript processing needed.
+PostgreSQL does all the formatting work, keeping your API code simple and fast.
-- Functionality - Full PostGIS spatial capabilities
+- **Functionality** - Full PostGIS spatial capabilities.
+You can filter by bounds, radius, or any spatial relationship while generating GeoJSON in the same query.

 Next: [pgvector-setup.md](./pgvector-setup.md)